Pour lire cette présentation en partie en français↗️ cliquer sur le drapeau français

 ► go to the general presentation of this Series Compliance & Regulation, conceived, founded et managed by Marie-Anne Frison-Roche, co-published par the Journal of Regulation & Compliance (JoRC) and Bruylant.

 The book opens with an Introduction, which proposes the Monumental Goals as definition of Compliance Law putting them at its "beating heart", giving this new branch of law its originality and specificity, explaining what, in the History of the United States and Europe, gave birth to this singular corpus and justifies a substantial definition of Compliance Law.
 The concept of Monumental Goals is explained, justifying both systemic and political nature of Compliance Law, the practical consequences of which legal specific rules are thus better identified and limited, since Compliance Law does not lead to all-obedience.
 We can then determine what we can expect from this Law of the Future that is Compliance Law.

-From there, the book unfolds in 5 titles.
+From there, the book unfolds in 5 chapters.

-A first Title is devoted to the "radioscopy" of this notion, in itself and branch of Law by branch of Law.
+A first chapter is devoted to the "radioscopy" of this notion, in itself and branch of Law by branch of Law.

 📝Frison-Roche, M.-A., Compliance Monumental Goals, beating heart of Compliance Law